Mens Ballet Slipper Socks

-Generally, hyperextension will be developed in both knees and feet and means that one will go over the pointe and breaks the straight ballet line.
-This means that this greatly designed nice curve will make the knees and feet to snap back and the pelvis to go out and happens because of the very flexible muscles that the current strength cannot support.
+This means that this greatly designed nice curve will make the knees and feet to snap back and the pelvis to go out and this happens because of the very flexible muscles that the current strength cannot support.
 We were surprised when we heard of dancers with hyperextension in other joints, like elbows, wrists and hips, but not in the feet.
 However, as we specialize in pointe shoes, here we examine the feet hyperextension and how a fitter could help you manage this matter.

-Despite of the following "pointe shoe fitting" tips, the factor of strengthening the feet muscles in order to handle the issue is demanded.
-Stunning ballet teacher, Sarah Arnold, explains the whole issue and gives possible solutions concerning the right execution of the exercises in these links https://theaccidentalartist.me/hyperextension-exercises/ , https://theaccidentalartist.me/tips-for-hyperextension/ .
+Despite of the following "pointe shoe fitting" tips, the factor of strengthening the feet muscles in order to handle the issue, is demanded.
+The stunning ballet teacher, Sarah Arnold, explains the whole issue and gives possible solutions concerning the right execution of the exercises in the below links:

 By strengthening the feet muscles, a "banana feet" dancer will no more press back or roll into his/her joints, but he/she will gain the support demanded so as to no more go over the pointe, but to maintain lovely straight lines.

-1. The more elastics you will sew, the better for your feet support!
+1. The more elastics you will sew, the better will be for your feet support!
 A thick elastic ribbon will resist when the "banana" feet tries to go over the pointe.

 2. Also, there are dancers that sew elastics even over the vamp of the box, too, to gain more support.